hkalexling/AWImageViewController/README.md

 ##Todo

-- [ ] Integrate an image downloader to download image from a given url
+- [X] Integrate an image downloader to download image from a given URL
+- [ ] Use a better looking progress indicator
 - [ ] Implement 3D Touch peek and pop